After consenting to and submitting this agreement, you will be redirected to the Housing Application Form for completion.

 11. University Board Plan

 A. All resident students are required to have a meal plan.
-NDMU offers three (3) meal plan options: The Doyle Plan includes 19 meals per week and $125.00 in Dining Dollars; the Knott Plan includes 14 meals per week and $175.00 in Dining Dollars; and the Gibbons Plan includes 10 meals per week and $225.00 in Dining Dollars.
-First year Women’s College Students are required to select the Doyle Plan.
+NDMU offers one (1) meal plan option: The 19 meals per week plan include $25.00 in Dining Dollars per semester.
 All students will be placed on the 19 meal plan at the start of each semester; non-first year resident students may make meal plans changes during the first two (2) weeks of each semester.
 Changes must be made in person in Doyle Dining Hall.
 All unused Dining Dollars expire at the end of each semester.

 12. Approved Agreement Cancellations of Student and Related Fees

 A. This Residence Life Housing and Board Agreement is a legally binding agreement for the full term of the Agreement.
-Any request to cancel this Agreement must be made and submitted in writing to the Residence Life Office with all documentation required to verify the stated reason for the request.
+Any request to cancel this Agreement must be made and submitted in writing to the Director of Housing & Residence Life with all documentation required to verify the stated reason for the request.

-B. Agreement cancellations are not automatic, and all requests are subject to review and approval by the Residence Life Office which will make all decisions regarding approval or denial in writing.
+B. Agreement cancellations are not automatic and all requests are subject to review and approval by the Director of Housing & Residence Life which will make all decisions regarding approval or denial in writing.
 If cancellation approval is given, it will be in accordance with the discretion of representatives of the University.
 A student must receive written approval of her/his requested cancellation before moving out of the residence hall.
-If they student exists the contract without valid reason or approval from Residence Life, the student will be responsible for a $200 exit fee.
+Students can cancel their Housing & Board Agreement for any reason up until July 1, 2018 will not be charged the $200 exit fee.
+Students who cancel their Housing & Board Agreement before August 1, 2018 must meet the cancellation guidelines and will be charged the $200 exit fee.
+Students who cancel their Housing & Board Agreement after August 1, 2018 will be charged the $200 exit fee and refunded a portion of their Room & Board fee based upon the date of approved cancellation as included in the Residential Student Handbook.

 C. Room and board charges under this Agreement are due to the University on those dates outlined by the University Business Office.
 If a student’s request for cancellation of this Agreement for the fall semester is made and approved before the fall semester move in date, any room and board fees paid for that semester will be refunded less a deposit and administrative fee.
 Likewise, if a student’s request for cancellation of this Agreement for the spring semester is made and approved before the spring semester move in date, any room and board fees paid for that semester will be refunded less a deposit and administrative fee.
 If a student has moved into her/his room and the student’s eligibility to live off-campus changes and is approved, the student is responsible for her/his pro-rated share of the room and board based on how much of the semester remains after the approval and authorized moving out of the room occurs, plus an administrative fee.